 Is the 4-H motto and truly is the focus behind the program.
-It is all about growing and developing to become the best that you can be. playing softball, and making animal toys/treats for the humane society are examples of these types of activities.
+It is all about growing and developing to become the best that you can be.

 4-H Events....are most often thought of as once-ayear happenings, such as Project Fun Day, the Price County Fair, Spirit-Hill-Ogema 4-H Fair, state level competitions, summer day camps or summer camp.
 During these types of events, 4-H members might present aspects of their 4-H projects and activity work.